mluchettii/zenportfolio/docs/index.md

     ---

-    Learn about me, explore my resume, and see the setup that supports my work and projects.
+    Learn about me and explore the setup that supports my work and projects.
     [:octicons-arrow-right-24: Learn more](about/me.md)

 -   :material-text-box-multiple:{ .lg .middle } __Blog__